LucasDelfino92/morrowindsharp/mwtools.md

 ## A QUICK RUNDOWN OF EACH TOOL

-**MWEdit**
-1. Launch MWEdit in MO2.
-2. Go to File -> Open...
-3. Similarly to the Construction Set, this tool lets you open different plugins in order to edit them.

 **TES3Merge**

-1. When launching TES3Merge in MO2, the tool will merge the objects in your active plugins in order to reduce conflicts.
+When launching TES3Merge in MO2, the tool will merge the objects in your active plugins in order to reduce conflicts.
 This is very useful when, for example, you have a mod that modifies the stats on the Glass Armor while another modifies how it looks like.

 **TES3View**

+TES3View and TES3Merge are great companion tools, as you can see how many conflicts TES3Merge's **Merged Objects.esp** solves, and how many conflicts are still unresolved.
+By juggling your load order around using TES3View as a guide, you can minimize plenty of conflicts.

-1. Launch TES3Merge in MO2.
+- Launch TES3View in MO2.
-2. Right click on any plugin, and click **Select all**.
+- Right click on any plugin, and click **Select all**.
 Click **OK**.
 - Once TES3View has finished loading all your plugins, you can expand them and their individual records to see what a mod changes compared to the master files (Morrowind.esm, Tribunal.esm, Bloodmoon.esm) and other loaded plugins.
 - When right clicking on the large window to the right, you can choose **Hide no conflicts and empty rows**.
 It's very useful when you want to see only the conflicting changes between mods.
-- TES3View and TES3Merge are great companion tools, as you can see how many conflicts TES3Merge's **Merged Objects.esp** solves, and how many conflicts are still unresolved.
-By juggling your load order around using TES3View as a guide, you can minimize plenty of conflicts.
+- Right clicking on the plugins themselves lets you **Apply Filter to show Conflicts**.
+This will only show the conflicting plugins in your load order (assumed you loaded all of them when lauching TES3View), and only the conflicting records at that.
+It's a vital feature when it comes to knowing how compatible your mod setup is, and whether the conflicts are major or can be easily ignored.

-- **TESAME**
+**TESAME**

-- **TESPCD**
+TES Advanced Mod Editor let's you open a plugin in order to clean it, as well as to merge plugins.
+I personally use it only to delete unwanted records from a mod, which is what I'll explain how to do.
+Just like it was for TES3Merge, TES3View is a great companion tool to TESAME, as knowing where conflicts lie can help you decide which troublesome records to delete from a plugin.

+- Launch TESAME in MO2.
+- Go to **Mods -> Open ..**
+- Browse for your **Morrowind\Data Files** folder, and select the plugin you want to modify.
+- Right click on the records you want to delete (alternatively, press spacebar) and the records will turn black.
+- Now press **Delete**, and the records will be gone.
+- Go to **Mods -> Save as ..**
+- Save the edited plugin with the default name given with TESAME (which is "Clean" + the original plugin name).

+As explained earlier, it is a good idea to move the cleaned plugin from the **Overwrite** folder into the original mod's installation folder.

-- **TESTool**
+**TESTool**

+TESTool is an older alternative to TES3Merge.
+Just like TES3Merge, you can use it to merge the objects in your active plugins in order to reduce conflicts.
+Additionally, it can be used to clean plugins.
+These are its two recommended functions.

+- Launch TESTool in MO2.
+- A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
+Click **Yes**.
+- **Merge Objects for active plugins** will generate a Merged_Objects.esp, similar to TES3Merge's Merged Objects.esp.
+It will be placed in your **Overwrite** folder, and you shouldn't move it away from there.
+- Select **Clean ESP/ESM files** and click **Execute**.
+- A pop-up will ask you if you want to visit the Options dialog.
+Click **Yes**.
+- Activate "Ignore tribunal.esm" and "Ignore bloodmoon.esm".
+Click **Done**.
+- With Clean ESP/ESM files still selected, click **Execute**.
+- Browse for your **Morrowind\Data Files** folder, and select all plugins you want to clean. **In order to avoid potential issues, avoid cleaning any .esm file.**
+- Activate "Ignore tribunal.esm" and "Ignore bloodmoon.esm".
+Click **Done**.
+- With Clean ESP/ESM files still selected, click **Execute**.
+- Once the process is finished, two things will happen: cleaned plugins will be generated in your **Overwrite** folder, and a log will be generated in your **Morrowind\TESTool** folder, called TESTool.log.

 # CLEANING PLUGINS